tobilg/facebook-events-by-location/README.md

 in the root directory, and either started with

 `npm start` or `node app.js`.

+### As Docker microservice
+You can build the Docker image via `docker build -t <yourTag> .` locally if you like.
+Also, there's an official image (called `tobilg/facebook-event-search`) in the Docker hub.

+The service can be launched via Docker like this:

+`docker run -d --name fb-event-search -p 3000:3000 tobilg/facebook-event-search`

+This would expose the app on port 3000 on the Docker host.
+If you want to specify another port for the app, you can use `-e "APP_PORT=10000"` together with `--net="host"` (be aware of the security implications of host networking).

 ##API
 The basic endpoint is `/events`, the port of the application can be set via environment variable.